 Anxiety is a mental, emotional, and physical condition.
-Anyone that has anxiety or know someone that has struggled with anxiety can identify anxiety by some of its most common symptoms: nervousness, sweating, fear, rapid heartbeat, and a few others.
+Anyone that has anxiety or know someone that has struggled with anxiety can identify anxiety by some of its most common symptoms: nervousness, sweating, exaggerated or irrational fear, rapid heartbeat, among others.

-For those that live with chronic anxiety, the number of symptoms it can cause is extensive, from the usual to the unusual to the rare.
+For those that live with chronic anxiety, the range of symptoms it can cause is extensive, from the usual to the rare.

 Anxiety changes the way you think.